 Our strategy has been, and continues to be, to grow the Company through strategic product development and acquisitions.
 In addition to internal product development, we have acquired companies with complementary products or products that serve adjacent process steps.
-On January 30, 2015, we completed the acquisition of BTU, which provides complementary thermal processing technologies in the semiconductor, electronics and solar sectors, and strengthens our footprint in China and other key geographic markets.
-On December 24, 2014, we expanded our participation in the solar market by acquiring a 51% controlling interest in SoLayTec, which provides atomic layer deposition systems used in high efficiency solar cells.
+On January 30, 2015, we completed the acquisition of BTU International Inc. ("BTU"), which provides complementary thermal processing technologies in the semiconductor, electronics and solar sectors, and strengthens our footprint in China and other key geographic markets.
+On December 24, 2014, we expanded our participation in the solar market by acquiring a 51% controlling interest in SoLayTec B.V. ("SoLayTec"), which provides atomic layer deposition systems used in high efficiency solar cells.

 In September 2015, we sold a portion of our interest in Kingstone, a Shanghai-based technology company specializing in ion implant solutions for the solar and semiconductor industries (in which we acquired a 55% ownership in February 2011), to a China-based venture capital firm.
 Proceeds from the sale of shares were paid to Amtech and used to support the company's core strategic initiatives.
-Upon completion of the transaction, we owned 15% of the Hong Kong holding company.
+We now own 15% of the Hong Kong holding company following consummation of the transaction.